 - Fan cables, SSD cables, and grove cables.

-- First, connect the Grove - OLED Display 0.96" to the enclosure.
+- Connect the Grove - OLED Display 0.96" to the enclosure, then attach the cooling fan and 2.5" SSD.

-- Afterward, it would help if you connected the 4-pin cooling fan.
-The four pins include the tach pin, PWM pins for connection to Arduino, the power supply pin, and the GND pin.
+- Afterward, it would be best if you connected the 4-pin cooling fan.
+The four pins include the TACH pin, the PWM pins for connection to Arduino, the power supply pin, and the GND pin.

-- Once done, reconnect the front and rear lids of the enclosure.
+- Now connect the SAMD21 serial port to the Intel CPU serial port, and once done, reconnect the front and rear lids of the enclosure.

 Proxmox VE Virtual Environment installation and configuration